Introduction

 4. Action as Therapy

 When water Moon signs journal and earth Moon signs organize, you move.
-Physical activity processes emotions for you in ways that sitting with feelings never could.
-A hard run does what months of therapy might do for others.
+Physical activity processes emotions for you in ways that sitting with feelings often cannot.
+A hard run can bring you back into your body faster than analysis alone.

 Stillness during emotional turbulence feels dangerous.
 Motion feels like solution.